-Everyone from the early Romans, ancient Japanese to the Native Americans scrambled for some water from hot springs because they believed that they held mystical healing and spiritual powers.
-This belief made mineral hot springs so popular and revered in some parts that they became preserved for use by chiefs and their noblemen.
-In Japan, samurai and merchants would never be seen bathing in the same pool.
+Everyone from the early Romans and ancient Japanese to the Native Americans scrambled for some water from hot springs because they believed that it held mystical healing and spiritual powers.
+This belief made mineral hot springs so popular and revered in some parts of the world that they became preserved for higher classes.
+In Japan, for example, samurai and merchants would not be allowed to bathe in the same pool.

 Native Americans were not left out either as they had their own relationships with the hot water that magically came out of the ground.
-Legend has it that the Ute Indians were once plagued by an ailment that local healers were unable to cure.
-However after drinking and bathing in the waters of a pool in the San Juan River they were healed.
+Legend has it that the Ute Natives were once plagued by an ailment that local healers were unable to cure.
+However, after drinking and bathing in the waters of a pool in the San Juan River they were healed.

 This is an interesting tale, but there is plenty of scientific, rather than anecdotal evidence on the benefits of hot springs for wellness and health.
 Studies of our forefathers’ lifestyle shed light on some habits that we can adopt for our own benefit.
 Historians and scientists, for example, have succeeded in connecting some dots between mineral hot springs and good health.
 This has led to the development of balneology that is a study of the therapeutic effects of bathing in mineral springs.

 Since the time people have been on the Earth, soaking in mineral-rich hot springs is nothing new...

 Imagine soaking in your bathtub, the serenity, the peace, that sensation of all your tension and stress are just melting away...

 It was not long before one Tokyo doctor began to associate daily bathing in the hot springs to good health...